actionml/harness/nav-hinting.md

  - **targetEntityId**: this should be a nav-id
  - **eventTime**: ISO-8601 encoded string for the time of the event.
  - **properties**: defined as...
-  - **conversion**: string that ids the conversion type.
-For instance, "account-creation", or "newsletter-signup", etc. If there is no conversion for the nav event, the field should be omitted.
+  - **conversion**: true of false, false if omitted.
+ - **eventTime**: ISO-8601 encoded string.
+This is a required field.

+As with other Engines to delete any Journey information attached to a user you should `$delete` the User with:

+    {
+        "event" : "$delete",
+        "entityType" : "user",
+        "entityId" : "pferrel",
+    }

+Since the number of Users will increase without bounds some external method for trimming them will eventually be required.
+Since old inactive users will not generally have meaningful Journeys is they have not converted in a long time, a TTL could be employed if the user's journey has not been modified in some period of time.
+The Nav Event will re-create the user later if they later become active again.

+**Note**: the TTL is a DB feature and should be added to the Engine's JSON config file (Not done yet). **TBD for v0.1.0.**

-## User Attributes
+## User Attributes (Non-Personalized)

-User Attributes are not used in the non-personalized or in the personalized.
+User Attributes are not used in the non-personalized hinting.
+The user-id is only used as a key to the journey they are on.
+Once a user converts, their journey contributes to the model predicting how likely the journey will lead to a conversion.

 ## Navigation Hinting Query